CodeYourFuture/CYF-Workshops/git-day-1/README.md

+title='Git week 1 workshop'
+time='120'
+facilitation=true
+[objectives]
+1='save local changes to a repository in VSCode' 2='stage local changes'
+3='commit changes to a local branch'
+4='push local changes on to remote repository'
++++

 ## Part 1 -  📸 Git week 1 workshop

-In this workshop, you'll learn the following:

-- how to make local changes in VSCode
-- how to stage changes
-- how to commit changes
-- how to push local changes on to remote repository

 In this workshop, you'll learn how to create a commit on your local machine.